 As any author who has tried to compile their own index will tell you, it’s easy to underestimate the sheer amount of skill, knowledge and effort that goes into creating a first-class index.
-Like so many of the finer things in life, indexing is both an art and a science.
+The work of an experienced, talented indexer, in fact, combines a rigorous and methodical approach with a nuanced understanding of how to make a text more accessible to readers, no matter what the subject matter.
+In this sense, then, one can definitely state that, like so many of the finer things in life, indexing is both an art and a science.

 If, however, one wanted to make a case for indexing being exclusively one or the other, one could find plenty of ammunition on either side.
 As the Society of Indexers puts it, ‘the skill of indexing lies in analysing the document, identifying indexable terms and concepts, and creating appropriate headings,’ which all sounds strikingly scientific.
 It’s true, moreover, that indexing involves a range of mechanical tasks (which are often completed using specialised software), and that there are certain elements that all professional indexes will include.
 This means that every indexer worth their salt will arrange an index in alphabetical order; will eliminate duplicate entries and combine similar ones; will list entry page numbers in numerical order; will use sub-categories and cross-referencing; and will be scrupulously consistent throughout.